Curtis LeMay: Career

 LeMay was commissioned a second lieutenant in the Air Corps Reserve in October 1929.
 He received a regular commission in the United States Army Air Corps in January 1930.
-While finishing at Ohio State, he took flight training at Norton Field in Columbus, in 1931–32.
+While finishing at Ohio State University, he took flight training at Norton Field in Columbus, Ohio in from 1931 to 1932.
 On June 9, 1934, he married Helen Maitland.

+LeMay became a pursuit pilot with his first duty station at Selfridge Field with the 27th Pursuit Squadron.
+After having served in various assignments in fighter operations, LeMay transferred to bomber aircraft in 1937.
+While stationed in Hawaii, he became one of the first members of the Air Corps to receive specialized training in aerial navigation.
+In August 1937, as navigator under pilot and commander Caleb V. Haynes on a Boeing B-17 Flying Fortress, he helped locate the battleship despite being given the wrong coordinates by Navy personnel, in exercises held in misty conditions off California, after which the group of B-17s bombed it with water bombs.